Yesterday afternoon in the subway, I overheard one fellow say to another: “Well, you know me, I…“

-So the next time someone waves the palms of his hands at you, and reassuringly utters, “Now, don’t get me wrong, I’ve no hidden agenda, but…” tell him to roll up his sleeve, and watch the cards drop out.
+So the next time someone waves the palms of his hands at you, and reassuringly utters: “Now, don’t get me wrong, I’ve no hidden agenda, but…“, tell him to roll up his sleeve, then watch the cards drop out.
 Phatic Shmatic.
 Hidden agendas abound.

 Nevertheless, Moral Realist philosophers have it right when they wonder what civilization would be like if we were always transparent to one another.
 The hiddenness of our agendas is surely an important part of both private and social life.
 Hidden agendas are not so bad,…only more or less so.
 I just wish we weren’t so obvious with them.